New study links gum disease as an early marker of type 2 diabetes

 The participants were assessed based upon their HbA1C blood values, which can determine the average blood sugar level in the body for the previous two to three months.
 HbA1C values of 39 to 47 mmol/l indicates prediabetes, and higher values indicate diabetes.

-HbA1C testing showed that these values were highest in persons with the most severe gum disease, with levels that averaged 45 mmol/l (6.3%).
+HbA1C testing showed that these values were highest in persons with the most severe periodontitis, with levels that averaged 45 mmol/l (6.3%).
 Persons with no gum disease showed 39 mmol/l (5.7%), and those with moderate or mild gum disease had levels of 43 mmol/l (6.1%).

 Those with both prediabetes and type 2 diabetes were significantly represented in the groups with mild, moderate and severe gum disease.
 Previously, undiagnosed diabetes cases were found within all groups.